dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie50/Data/RazorPagesMovieContext.cs)]

-The preceding code creates a [DbSet\<Movie>](xref:Microsoft.EntityFrameworkCore.DbSet) property for the entity set.
+The preceding code creates a [DbSet\<Movie>]<xref:Microsoft.EntityFrameworkCore.DbSet%601> property for the entity set.
 In Entity Framework terminology, an entity set typically corresponds to a database table.
 An entity corresponds to a row in the table.

 The name of the connection string is passed in to the context by calling a method on a [DbContextOptions](xref:Microsoft.EntityFrameworkCore.DbContextOptions) object.
 For local development, the [Configuration system](xref:fundamentals/configuration/index) reads the connection string from the *appsettings.json* file.